dora-network/dora-dev-test/ASSESSMENT.md

 ### 1. Tick Consumer and Data Persistence

+- Create the database tables for storing ticks and candles.
 - Implement the tick persistence to the Postgres database.
 - Implement the calculation of 1 minute candles from the incoming ticks, and store these candles in the same Postgres database.